 This is part 2 in the AFL in Science symposium.
-Read part 1 by Adam Boxer here
+Read the rest of the series:

 Since I read Christine Counsell’s blog on the need for subject-specific approaches I have been thinking about the nature of “school science knowledge” (SSK).
 I think it’s important to call it “school science knowledge” as there are problems in taking science as practised by working scientists and transferring it straight into the classroom, and I think it’s possible that similar problems might exist in doing the same with its epistemology.